flexycode/CCOBJPGL_FINAL_PROJECT/README.md

 - ✨ Record video for the actual
 - ✨ Finalization for SDLC
 - ✨ Hide entire codebase in the GitHub, I will soon upload after the submission of this case study
+- ✨ Add students.json and users.json file in the Project structure tree
 - ✨ Update README.md

 🧊 Case Study Project